LLNL/popclass/JOSS/paper.md

 The advent of the _Vera C. Rubin Observatory_ [@Ivezic2019] and the _Nancy Grace Roman Space Telescope_ [@Spergel2015]
 will come with a deludge of the dections of tens-of-thousands of microlensing events per year [@Abrams2023;@Penny2019].
-To miximize the science output of this event stream it is critical to identify
+To miximize the science output of this event stream it is critical to identify events which has a high proablity of being caused by interesting lens types such as isolated black holes [@Sahu2022; @Lam2022].

 In the current climate of observational astronomy, with the _Vera C. Rubin Observatory_ [@Ivezic2019] and the _Nancy Grace Roman Space Telescope_ [@Spergel2015] soon to see first light, selection of interesting targets becomes key to maximizing science output.
 In the realm of time-domain astronomy and transients, it is important to be able to quickly identify targets for follow-up imaging with confidence that the selected object is an appropriate use of resources.